CEI-lab/ece3400-2017/docs/Grading/Semester_Score.md

 * The final webpage gives up to 20 points
 * Team work scores give up to 15 points

-The following sections describe each point in detail.
+The following sections describe each scheme in detail.

 ## Grading of Labs